In this post we look at how to get strong after 50, even if you suffer with aches, pains and muscle tightness.

 Is there something that has actually gone out of place?
 Probably not.

 In the majority of cases this will be caused by an increase in muscle tension.
-You may even feel muscles tighten so rapidly that it causes them to spasm
+You may even feel muscles tighten so rapidly it causes them to spasm.

 You experience pain and an instant loss of motion.
 You might not even be able to stand up straight as a result.